Dental crown prices

 At Helvetic Clinics, we manufacture all our dental crowns in the prosthetics lab located just above the clinic.
 This not only allows us to shorten lead times and make adjustments quickly but also guarantees quality.

-Crown prices depend on several factors:
+Dental crown prices depend on several factors:

-- The crown material (metal-ceramic, zirconia, Emax).
+- The crown material (porcelain fused to metal, zirconia, Emax).

 - The dentist’s reputation.